ai-core-tools/hsu-docs/api/protocol-buffers.md

 ### Available Commands

-All HSU repositories support these protocol buffer commands with the Universal Makefile System:
+All HSU repositories support these protocol buffer commands with the HSU Make System:

 ```bash
 # Generate all protocol buffer stubs